Global Health Student Fellows

 Frequently Asked Questions

-This is a competitive opportunity open to all full-time Georgetown undergraduate and graduate students.
-Past student fellows and students graduating before May of the following year are not eligible to apply.
+The Global Health Student Fellows program is a competitive opportunity open to all full-time Georgetown undergraduate and graduate students.
+Previous fellows and students graduating before May of the following year are not eligible to apply.

 As a fellow, you will be part of an interdisciplinary community united by a shared interest in global health.
-Each fellow works five to ten hours per week on a research project under the mentorship of a faculty advisor.
-Responsibilities include contributing to ongoing research, participating in monthly group discussions on relevant topics with faculty and peers, and presenting your findings at the end of the year.
-Fellows are also expected to engage in networking opportunities and attend global health-related events throughout the program.
+Fellows work five to ten hours per week on a faculty-mentored research project, participate in monthly discussions with faculty and peers, present their work at the end of the year, and engage in networking opportunities and global health-related events throughout the program.

 Unfortunately, we are unable to accept late applications.